divyapunnose/AWSBlogs/add-an-existing-EC2-instance-to-an-auto-scaling-group.md

-# How to add an existing EC2 instance to an autoscaling group
+# How to add an existing EC2 instance to an Auto Scaling group(ASG)

 An Auto Scaling Group contains multiple EC2 instances that is used to ensure the reliability and scalability of the applications.